bserem/bootstrap-sass-starterkit/README.md

 - Option 2 - (NPM) If you are using Node.js run `npm install` and then `bower install` to setup your project files.
 Then run `grunt copy` to copy bootstrap files into the correrct bootstrap-sass directory.

+## Using NPM, Bower & Grunt in workflow {#compass}

+Next run `compass` to compile SASS for the first time into the css folder.

+After you've run the initial `compass` you can then use `compass watch` to continuously watch the sass files for changes.

 ## Using NPM, Bower & Grunt in workflow {#npm}